 Trust Your Body

 The most important advice we can give is to trust your own experience over industry assumptions or generalizations.
-The right mattress for you provides proper support AND feels comfortable to your unique body.
+The right mattress for you provides proper support and feels comfortable to your unique body.

 Your Path to Better Sleep